 Present x: Choosing n_components using Threshold of Explained Variance

 The objective in this exercise is to programmatically determine which ones will combine to capture no less than 95% of the explained variance in the data, a user-defined threshold.

+Discuss: Why might we want to set up logic so a threshold is checked programmatically as opposed to checking manually?

+Answer: Checking a threshold manually may be difficult with a large number of features, human error is introduced with manual inspection, and manual inspection makes the analysis less automated.

-Continuing from Exercise 9:
+Continuing from Exercise 6: